Byrnikel History, Family Crest & Coats of Arms

 More information is included under the topic Early Byrnikel Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Byrnikel family to the New World and Oceana
+Migration of the Byrnikel family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Byrnikel or a variant listed above: John Barnacle who arrived in Pennsylvania in 1772.